A NEXT CHURCH COHORT – Begins Fall 2025

 Conflict and Communication

 In leadership roles, we are called on to communicate with others and navigate conflicts.
-In this session we will look at conflict styles by type and explore communications best practices with all nine types.
+In this session we will look at conflict styles by type and explore communications meta-messages for all nine types.

 Putting together what we have learned over the cohort time, we will identify areas for continued growth in our particular contexts and commit to practices for self-development.